tcm9439/ts-key-value-cache/README.md

 - time-to-live management
 - size control which remove exceed key-value pair in a FIFO manner
-- housekeep function to clear the expired item in cache with O(k) times, where k is the number of expired items (Not applied to MAP implementation.
-For details, see [config](#config).)
+- housekeep function to clear the expired item in cache with O(k log N) times, where k is the number of expired items.
 - in-memory or external storage (e.g. localStorage, Redis) for storing the key-value pair.

+## A cache with HEAP index
+- Use a min-heap for faster expired item management.
+- Support arbitrary ttl.
+- Complicity
+  - get, delete, clear, size: O(1)
+  - put: O(log N) for index insertion
+  - clearExpiredItems: O(k log N), where k is the number of expired items

 ## Installation
 ```